 Borderline Personality Disorder (BPD) is a very serious mental illness that is estimated to affect 1.6% of the U.S. population.
 It involves unstable moods, behavior, and relationships, problems with regulating emotions and thoughts, impulsive and reckless behavior, and unstable relationships.
-BPD is associated with high rates of co-occurring depression, anxiety disorders, substance abuse, eating disorders, self-harm, suicidal behaviors, and completed suicides.
-Needless to say, it is widespread and debilitating.
+About ¾ of BPD patients engage in self-injurious behaviors.

 One of the few treatments that appears to be effective for Borderline Personality Disorder (BPD) is Dialectical Behavior Therapy (DBT).
 It is targeted at changing the problem behaviors characteristic of BPD including self-injury.
 Behavior change is accomplished through focusing on changing the thoughts and emotions that precede problem behaviors, as well as by solving the problems faced by individuals that contribute to problematic thoughts, feelings and behaviors.
 In DBT five core skills are practiced; mindfulness, distress tolerance, emotion regulation, the middle path, and interpersonal effectiveness.
-Although the effectiveness of DBT for BPR is well established the most effective and cost effective means of delivering DBT has not been established.
+The research regarding the effectiveness of DBT reduces for BPD patients has been accumulating.
+So, it makes sense to step back and summarize what has been learned.

 CMCS – Center for Mindfulness and Contemplative Studies